 Getting started

-You can use the Riddle Builder API to create Riddles dynamically via API.
+You can use the Riddle Builder API to create and edit Riddles dynamically via API.
 This opens up a lot of possibilities, such as:

 • building Riddles dynamically based on user input